 Luxury: Libertador Lago Titicaca Puno

 The only 5-star hotel in Puno!
-The Libertador offers panoramic views over Lake Titicaca, featuring a spa, hot tub, sauna, gym and free wifi.
-The rooms are air-conditioned with a private bathroom, tv and minibar.
-An in-house restaurant serving up Andean or international cuisine and breakfast is included!
+The Libertador offers panoramic views over the lake, featuring a spa, hot tub, sauna, gym, and free wifi.
+The rooms are air-conditioned with a private bathroom, tv, and minibar.
+An in-house restaurant serving up Andean or international cuisine and breakfast are included!